Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Tetracycline-aptamer.md

 <p class="header_box" id="SELEX">SELEX</p>
 <p>RNA pool selection was performed using 74 random nucleotide sequences in vitro, after which tetracycline was conjugated to an epoxy-activated sepharose column under alkaline conditions and exposed to 5′-radiolabeled RNA eluted from 100 μM tetracycline for 15 rounds, and the sequences were found to be significantly enriched.
-And from the 13th and 14th rounds of cloning sequencing, the highest affinity of CB28 was found.The aptamer adopts XXX-SELEX method<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+And from the 13th and 14th rounds of cloning sequencing, the highest affinity of CB28 was found<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>